neslib/Neslib.Sdl3/C/README.md

   * Change to first line to `LOCAL_PATH := $(call my-dir)/../../` (that is, add `/../../` to the end).
   * Remove or comment out the line `include $(BUILD_SHARED_LIBRARY)`
   * Before the last line that build the static library, add: `LOCAL_C_INCLUDES += $(LOCAL_PATH)/../SDL-release-3.2.4/include`, updating the path the the SDL include directory as necessary.
 * Run the BuildAndroid.bat file from the Android directory.

+### SDL_ttf

+* Download and unzip source code from GitHub releases.
+* Open PowerShell prompt in "external" subdirectory and enter `./Get-GitModules.ps1`
+* In the unzipped directory, create a directory called Android.
+* Copy the BuildAndroid.bat file from the Neslib.Sdl3\Android\Sdl3Image directory to the Android subdirectory just created.
+* Create a directory called "jni" under the Android directory.
+* Copy the Android.mk and Application.mk files from the Neslib.Sdl3\Android\Sdl3Image directory to this Android\jni directory.
+Note that this is a custom Android.mk file that creates a single static library instead of separate static libraries for SDL_ttf, FreeType and HarfBuzz.
+* Run the BuildAndroid.bat file from the Android directory.